-- -Front page, put your name, Course, and section number. - -After your complete any page, you will sign and date that page at the bottom right. - -Mistakes are lined out with a single line, for example: single line.
+-Front page, put your name, Course, and section number.

+-After your complete any page, you will sign and date that page at the bottom right. -Mistakes are lined out with a single line, for example: simgle single.
 Don't make a huge mess if you make an error.
 A simple single line or X is adequate.
-No Not Use WHITE-OUT correction fluid. - -Front page: Table of contents below your name that gives the experiment name and pages (beginning and end) for that experiment.
+Do Not Use WHITE-OUT correction fluid.

+-Front page: Table of contents below your name that gives the experiment name and pages (beginning and end) for that experiment.

-For each Experiment (Before you come to class have the following in your notebook, and get a star stamp from your professor for these items before you begin lab):
+PreLab for each Experiment (Before you come to class have the following in your notebook, and get a star stamp from your professor for these items before you begin lab):

-- -Title
+-Title

-- -Learning Outcomes
+-Learning Outcomes

-- -Brief Introduction to the experiment
+-Brief Introduction to the experiment

-- -Experimental Design
+-Experimental Design

-- -Supplies, Procedure
+-Supplies, Procedure

-- -Data Table
+-Data Table